 The first two years of neurosurgery training (PGY-2 and PGY-3) are devoted to mastering patient and critical care skills.
 Basic operative approaches, patient selection, and surgical skills are also emphasized.
 Rotations for the PGY-2 and PGY-3 years are primarily at Parkland Memorial Hospital and Zale Lipshy University Hospital.
 The third year also includes time for the micro-dissection laboratory with participation as an instructor in our cerebral aneurysm course at the annual Congress of Neurological Surgeons meeting.
 Development of a basic science research project also takes place.

 For those residents who are considering a career in academic neurosurgery or in a subspecialty practice setting, the PGY-4 year should be devoted to implementing laboratory or clinical research plans developed in the third year.
-For those planning to become general neurosurgeons this year may be spent on various clinical rotations including the spine service, the tumor service, and at Children’s Medical Center.
-When sufficient competence is demonstrated, PGY-4 and PGY-5 residents rotate at the Dallas VA Medical Center where higher levels of autonomy and decision-making are developed.
+For those planning to become general neurosurgeons this year may be spent on various clinical rotations including the Spine Service, the Tumor Service, and at Children’s Medical Center.
+When sufficient competence is demonstrated, PGY-4 and PGY-5 residents rotate at the Dallas Veterans Affairs Medical Center where higher levels of autonomy and decision-making are developed.

 The Final Two Years: Teaching and Leadership

-During these final two years, some time is spent as the Chief Resident at Parkland and on the cerebrovascular service at Zale Lipshy University Hospital-Zale Lipshy.
+During these final two years, some time is spent as the Chief Resident at Parkland and on the Cerebrovascular Service at Zale Lipshy University Hospital.
 These rotations allow development of teaching and leadership skills and include training on how to organize an academic or private neurosurgery practice.
 Basic surgical skills are expected to be in place prior to these rotations so that the focus can be on surgical nuances.
-Throughout training, residents will be aided by neurosurgical clinicians at Parkland Memorial Hospital, Zale Lipshy University Hospital, Children’s Medical Center, and Dallas Veterans Affairs Medical Center.
+Throughout training, residents will be aided by neurosurgical clinicians at Parkland Memorial Hospital, Zale Lipshy University Hospital, Children’s Medical Center, and the VA Medical Center.